tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 ## The details about deploying the infrastructure with Terraform: Shared components
 Some components of the infrastructure are shared between the others: Storage in [storage.tf][storage.tf], the Azure load balancer in [loadbalancer.tf][loadbalancer.tf] and the jumpbox in [jumpbox.tf][jumpbox.tf].
 All of that is fairly straightforward as well, just a couple of things to mention:

-The jumpbox has two security rules, one to open up for SSH traffic and one to explicitely deny RDP traffic.
+The jumpbox has two security rules, one to allow SSH traffic and one to explicitely deny RDP traffic.
 The second one is in place if for whatever reason SSH fails and you want to have a fallback.
-Then you can simply go to the network configuration in the Azure portal and change that rule from `deny` to `allow`.
+Then you can simply go to the network configuration in the Azure portal and change that rule from `deny` to `allow` or change it in Terraform and apply again.

 {% highlight hcl linenos %}
 resource "azurerm_network_security_rule" "ssh" {